gilch/hissp/docs/glossary.rst

    discarded item
       ``_#``.
 A `special tag`
-      used to structurally disable parts of code during development, for commentary, or as a `doorstop`,
+      used to structurally disable parts of code during development, for commentary, or as a `doorstop`.
       The argument to a discard tag is the discarded item.
       It is unique among `tagging token`\ s in that it doesn't return a `parsed object` at all.